The six missed opportunities before the Manchester Arena bombing

 The information, which has been kept secret for national security reasons, was received by MI5 in the months leading up to the bombing.

-The inquiry was told that if the Security Service received the same intelligence today, Abedi would have been subjected to “low-level investigative enquiries, in conjunction with the police”.
+The inquiry was told that if the Security Service were to have received the same intelligence now, Abedi would have been subject to “low-level investigative enquiries, in conjunction with the police”.

 The report said that an MI5 officer who drew up a report on the information “should have provided further context”, which could have triggered an investigation.

-Sir John said the information alone was unlikely to reveal Abedi’s plot but added: “There is a material possibility that it would have led to the security service and/or counter-terror police learning more about Abedi’s activities … this would have increased the overall prospect that the attack would have been prevented by reason of Piece of Intelligence 2”.
+Sir John said the information alone was unlikely to have revealed Abedi’s plot, but added: “There is a material possibility that it would have led to the security service and/or counterterror police learning more about Abedi’s activities ... this would have increased the overall prospect that the attack would have been prevented by reason of Piece of Intelligence 2”.

 ‘Piece of Intelligence 2’

-MI5 received information on Abedi on a second occasion in the months before the attack, during the period where he was preparing his deadly suicide bomb.
+MI5 received information on Abedi on a second occasion in the months before the attack, during the period when he was preparing his deadly suicide bomb.

-The inquiry found that the same MI5 officer received it as the first piece of intelligence, and knew it could indicate “activity of pressing national security concern” but did not write up a report or discuss it with colleagues straight away.
+The inquiry found that it was received by the same MI5 officer who had received the first piece of intelligence, and that the officer knew it could indicate “activity of pressing national security concern” but did not write up a report or discuss it with their colleagues straight away.

-“S/he should have written the report on the same day, but in fact did not do so,” Sir John said.

-“[The officer did not provide a report on Piece of Intelligence 2 as promptly as s/he should have … the delay in providing the report led to the missing of an opportunity to take a potentially important investigative action.”
+“S/he should have written the report on the same day, but in fact did not do so,” Sir John said. “[The officer] did not provide a report on Piece of Intelligence 2 as promptly as s/he should have ... the delay in providing the report led to the missing of an opportunity to take a potentially important investigative action.”

-Sir John said that further investigation on Abedi “should have happened”, and caused his return from Libya to the UK four days before the bombing to be “treated extremely seriously”.
+Sir John said that further investigation of Abedi “should have happened”, and that if it had, his return from Libya to the UK four days before the bombing would have been “treated extremely seriously”.

-The report said MI5 could have followed Abedi from Manchester Airport to the parked Nissan Micra where he stored bomb components, or had him stopped, searched questioned under terror powers at the airport.
+The report said that MI5 could have followed Abedi from Manchester airport to the parked Nissan Micra where he stored bomb components, or that he could have been stopped, searched and questioned under counterterrorism powers at the airport.

 “There is a possibility that he had the switch for the bomb on him at that time,” Sir John said.

-“The chances of a port stop on 18th May 2017 disrupting the Attack may have been low, but I consider they cannot be discounted altogether.
+“The chances of a port stop on 18 May 2017 disrupting the attack may have been low, but I consider they cannot be discounted altogether.

-“In my view, Piece of Intelligence 2 gave rise to the real possibility of obtaining information that might have led to actions which prevented the Attack.
+“In my view, Piece of Intelligence 2 gave rise to the real possibility of obtaining information that might have led to actions which prevented the attack.
 We cannot know what would have happened, but there is at least the material possibility that opportunities to intervene were missed.”

 Failure to refer Salman Abedi to Prevent

-The terrorist had first come onto the Security Services’ radar at the age of just 15, and the inquiry found that he had been radicalised by his father and older brother, Isis-supporting friends in Manchester, travel to Libya during the civil war and Isis propaganda.
+The terrorist had first come to be on the security services’ radar at the age of just 15, and the inquiry found that he had been radicalised by his father and older brother, by Isis-supporting friends in Manchester, by travelling to Libya during the civil war, and by Isis propaganda.

-The inquiry found that authorities had considered referring Abedi to the government’s Prevent counter-terrorism scheme in 2014, when he was 19 years old.

-It is intended to use a range of measures, from ideological mentoring to mental health treatment and education support, to stop people being drawn into terrorism.
+The inquiry found that authorities had considered referring Abedi to the government’s Prevent counterterrorism scheme in 2014, when he was 19 years old.
+The scheme is designed to use a range of measures, from ideological mentoring to mental health treatment and education support, to stop people from being drawn into terrorism.

-MI5 and counter-terror police told the inquiry the decision not to refer Abedi to Prevent was “reasonable” but Sir John disagreed, writing: “I consider Abedi should have been subject to a Prevent referral at some point in 2015 or 2016.”
+MI5 and counterterror police told the inquiry that the decision not to refer Abedi to Prevent was “reasonable”, but Sir John disagreed, writing: “I consider Abedi should have been subject to a Prevent referral at some point in 2015 or 2016.”

-The chairman acknowledged that he may not have “responded positively”, and that his older brother Ismail had rejected contact from police who discovered extremist material on his devices.
+The inquiry chair acknowledged that Abedi might not have “responded positively”, and that his older brother Ismail had rejected contact from police officers who had discovered extremist material on his devices.

 But he added: “While any particular individual will only benefit from Prevent if they engage with it, that does not mean that a refusal to engage will be irrelevant to those involved in countering terrorism.